| Title: | Tests in Linear Mixed Effects Models |

 F-statistics. |

-method calls pbkrtest::KRmodcomp
+The "Kenward-Roger" method calls pbkrtest::KRmodcomp internally and

 reports scaled F-statistics and associated denominator degrees-of-freedom.